claimvantage/force-metadata-jdbc-driver/README.md

 ## Using

+### Running SchemaSpy and its arguments

-Here is how to generate the SchemaSpy output for your Salesforcr org:
+Here is how to generate the SchemaSpy output for your Salesforce org:

 * Download the [SchemaSpy jar](http://schemaspy.sourceforge.net/)
 * Download and install [Graphviz](http://www.graphviz.org/) that is used by SchemaSpy to create the automatically laid out diagrams; multiple platforms including Windows and Mac are supported